Siena Americorps VISTA

 Partners

-The Siena College Center for Academic Community Engagement develops partnerships with nonprofit organizations in the Capital District where undergraduate students and postgraduate VISTAs serve.
+The Siena University Center for Academic Community Engagement develops partnerships with nonprofit organizations in the Capital District where undergraduate students and postgraduate VISTAs serve.
 Our partners vary each year, but a list of our current sites can be found here.
 Each of our VISTA sites aligns to AmeriCorps' mission to fight and alleviate poverty.
 We value the work that these organizations do and our partnerships with them.
 All applicants will be given the opportunity to choose which organization to interview with based on their interests and experience.

 events and outings